alexmoed/MasterClass/README.md

-# SAM2 + MatAnyone
+## SAM2-MatAnyone Integration Pipeline

-This pipeline creates a seamless integration between SAM2 mask prediction and MatAnyone for mask propagation across video frames.
-The system automatically passes masks and paths between components for efficient video object segmentation.
+This pipeline creates an integration between SAM2 mask prediction and MatAnyone for mask propagation across video frames.
+The system automatically passes masks and paths between components for video object segmentation.
-Pipeline Overview

-SAM2 generates an initial segmentation mask for the first frame Frames are resized to 2048×1080 due to VRAM limitations while maintaining quality MatAnyone propagates the initial mask through all subsequent frames Output is saved with consistent naming and organisation in the source folder

-This integration eliminates manual steps between mask generation and propagation, creating a streamlined workflow for video segmentation tasks.
 At the time of starting this method, it was not available and it was suggested to use a SAM2 demo online, download the files, and upload to MatAnyone.
 I streamlined this process.

+### Pipeline Overview

+1. SAM2 generates an initial segmentation mask for the first frame
+2. Frames are resized to 2048×1080 due to VRAM limitations while maintaining quality
+3. MatAnyone propagates the initial mask through all subsequent frames
+4. Output is saved with consistent naming and organisation in the source folder

+### Implementation Details

+My implementation successfully integrated the two systems, automating what was previously a multi-step manual process.
+The technical integration worked as intended, with masks being properly passed between components and results being saved with consistent organization.

+### Significant Limitations

+While the pipeline itself functioned as designed, the underlying MatAnyone method had severe limitations for our use case:

+- **Poor Subject Performance**: Performed poorly on inanimate objects despite working well with human subjects
+- **Color Similarity Issues**: Struggled with objects sharing similar colors with backgrounds (e.g., sofas blending with floors)
+- **Camera Movement Problems**: Failed when camera movement introduced previously unobserved regions
+- **Frame Rate Sensitivity**: Performed inconsistently depending on frame rates
+- **Resolution Constraints**: Required significant downscaling from 6K×9K to 2048×1080 due to VRAM limitations

+### Frame Transposition Correction

+The implementation included solutions for orientation inconsistencies where frames appeared differently rotated or flipped between different visualization tools (MatPlotLib, Windows Photo Viewer, Nuke) - a critical issue causing mask misalignment with source footage.

+Despite the pipeline functioning correctly from a technical integration standpoint, the underlying approach proved unsuitable for our Gaussian splat preparation needs.
+Testing showed the SAM2Video method to be a more effective alternative for our specific requirements.

 # Dataset:
 https://storage.googleapis.com/anmstorage/Master_class/Chair_splat_dataset.zip